JonasSchubert/30-seconds-of-c-sharp/README.md

 ### filterNonUniqueBy

-Filters out the non-unique values in an enumerable, based on a provided comparator function (where linq statement).
+Filters out the non-unique not null values in an enumerable, based on a provided comparator function (where linq statement).

 ```c#
 namespace Conplement.Snippets.Enumerable